Authentication, authorization, and accounting. See also TACACS+ and RADIUS.

 Transmission Control Protocol.
 Connection-oriented transport layer protocol that provides reliable full-duplex data transmission.

 With the TCP intercept feature, once the optional embryonic connection limit is reached, and until the embryonic connection count falls below this threshold, every SYN bound for the affected server is intercepted.
-For each SYN, the ASA responds on behalf of the server with an empty SYN/ACK segment.
-The ASA retains pertinent state information, drops the packet, and waits for the client acknowledgment.
-If the ACK is received, a copy of the client SYN segment is sent to the server and the TCP three-way handshake is performed between the ASA and the server.
+For each SYN, the adaptive security appliance responds on behalf of the server with an empty SYN/ACK segment.
+The adaptive security appliance retains pertinent state information, drops the packet, and waits for the client acknowledgment.
+If the ACK is received, a copy of the client SYN segment is sent to the server and the TCP three-way handshake is performed between the adaptive security appliance and the server.
 If this three-way handshake completes, the connection may resume as normal.
-If the client does not respond during any part of the connection phase, then the ASA retransmits the necessary segment using exponential back-offs.
+If the client does not respond during any part of the connection phase, then the adaptive security appliance retransmits the necessary segment using exponential back-offs.

 Tag Distribution Protocol.
 TDP is used by tag switching devices to distribute, request, and release tag binding information for multiple network layer protocols in a tag switching network.
 TDP does not replace routing protocols.
 Instead, it uses information learned from routing protocols to create tag bindings.
 TDP is also used to open, monitor, and close TDP sessions and to indicate errors that occur during those sessions.
 TDP operates over a connection-oriented transport layer protocol with guaranteed sequential delivery (such as TCP).
 The use of TDP does not preclude the use of other mechanisms to distribute tag binding information, such as piggybacking information on other protocols.